opendatabio/opendatabio/README.md

 ### Installation instructions
 First, install the prerequisite software: Apache, MySQL, PHP and ImageMagick.

+Then, install Composer.
+See [here](https://getcomposer.org/download/) for instructions.
+After that, use composer to install the Laravel framework and other dependencies (`composer install`).

 This software requires the following PHP extensions:
 - intl (TODO: verify)
 - mysql (TODO: verify!)